evpo/EncryptPad/deps/botan/doc/api_ref/cipher_modes.rst

   .. cpp:function:: virtual size_t update_granularity() const

     The :cpp:class:`Cipher_Mode` interface requires message processing in multiples of the block size.
-    Returns size of required blocks to update and 1, if the mode can process messages of any length.
+    Returns size of required blocks to update.
+Will return 1 if the mode implementation does not require buffering.

+  .. cpp:function:: virtual size_t ideal_granularity() const

+    Returns a multiple of update_granularity sized for ideal performance.

+    In fact this is not truly the "ideal" buffer size but just reflects the smallest possible buffer that can reasonably take advantage of available parallelism (due to SIMD execution, etc).
+If you are concerned about performance, it may be advisable to take this return value and scale it to approximately 4 KB, and use buffers of that size.

   .. cpp:function:: virtual size_t process(uint8_t* msg, size_t msg_len)